-approximately 15 feet around minor ingress and egress routes to up to 200 feet around major routes of travel (e.g. highways) or associated with regional vegetation management treatments.
-Additional areas can be included near fuelbreaks such as FRAs, as described in the above section (under Ecosystem Resiliency).
+approximately 15 feet around minor ingress and egress routes to up to 200 feet around major routes of travel (e.g., highways) or associated with regional vegetation management treatments.
+Additional areas can be included near fuelbreaks such as FRAs, as described in the above section (under Ecosystem Resiliency VMAs).
 The maximum fuelbreak widths by habitat type are shown below in Table 4-4.
+The two broad types of fuelbreak treatments are shaded and non-shaded fuelbreaks, as described below.